afterdesign/jshintify/README.md

-# jshint plugin for sublime
+# yet another jshint plugin for sublime

 ## How to install (mac os version) ?